 - Although they are portable, contractor saws are a bit heavy.

-As much as the above saws have similarities, it is the differences that make each unique.
-If you are on a low budget, contractor saws can match your pockets.
+As much as the above saws have similarities, the differences make each unique.
+Contractor saws can match your pockets if you are on a low budget.
 For longer and broader materials, make use of the table saw.
 That leaves the contractor saw for hobbyists.
 For a quiet neighborhood, you might consider a contractor saw.
 Both still make great candidates hence the need to match your needs.